Italian Motorcycle Brands

 Motorcycle manufacturer from Turin with a 39-year history.
 Della Ferrera became famous for its machinery, on which it won the Trofeo Turistico Nazionale in Cremona and other competitions before the First World War.
 Athletes widely used its products, which brought the brand to the leading position among Italian motorcycle manufacturers.
 Stable and even successful development of the brand in the thirties of the twentieth century was broken by the outbreak of World War II.
 The company could not recover.
 Post-war economic recession in the country, devastation, and sanctions against the leading industries of the Axis countries led to the closure of Della Ferrera in 1948.

-In the history of the Italian motorcycle industry, this brand remained memorable for its original motorcycle design and logo, which were characterized by aristocracy and flamboyance.
+In the history of the Italian motorcycle industry, this brand remained memorable for its original motorcycle design and logo, characterized by aristocracy and flamboyance.
 In its day, the brand was so recognizable that it didn’t need any additional spectacular visual impact on the consumer.
-The company’s logo was the full name of the brand in a beautiful calligraphic font with vignettes of black color – strict, laconic, aristocratic.
+The company’s logo was the brand’s full name in a beautiful calligraphic font with vignettes of black color – strict, laconic, aristocratic.
 Both words flow smoothly into each other – the monogram from the last letter of the first word joins the beginning of the first letter of the second word.
 The slope from left to right symbolizes movement, and the direction of the composition from top to bottom – confident aspiration to victory.

 Energica Motor Company